Opt-in and Opt-out for Email

 The CAN-SPAM Act

-When someone does opt out, you must make sure your system is set up to remove him from your list within 10 business days.
+When someone does opt out, you must make sure your system is set up to remove them from your list within 10 business days.
 The Act applies to all commercial emails and the penalties can be steep, upward of $40,000 as of 2017, so you might want to review the terms of the legislation.

 Reputable companies always use opt-in lead lists when they're sending out email marketing campaigns.
 Sending emails to large numbers of recipients who haven't opted is spamming, and it's highly unprofessional in addition to being against the law.